 Enjoy these informative online classes conducted by delightful, insightful professionals, designed to give you the knowledge to put your unique signature on your woodland.
-These online classes took place in June and are now available for your viewing pleasure.
+These online classes, brought to you by UW-Madison Extension Forestry are now available for your viewing pleasure.

 Assistance with Your Woodlands: People, Programs and Planning

 The creation of a healthy woodland requires knowledge of forestry techniques and the investment of time and money.
 This session will link you to the people, programs and organizations that offer technical and financial assistance for all aspects of your woodland.
 We will also take you through the beginning steps of woodland management.
 Start by considering what is important to you, and learn what resources will be needed to make your vision a reality.
 View the Recording.

 Get to Know Your Local Trees and Invasive Plants

 Join a forester as you get to know what trees are in your woods.
 We will review the major trees and invasive plants you will likely find on your property and how to identify others when you return to your property.
 We will also discuss the uses of different tree species.
 View the Recording.